tranquilitybase-io/tb-cicd-orchestration/jenkins/Jenkins Cluster/gcp/README.md

 # Jenkins master manifest
-Below are examples of the standard Jenkins master manifest and a manifest which contains a deploment pattern that mounts secrets.
+Below are examples of the standard Jenkins master manifest and a manifest which contains a deployment pattern that mounts secrets.

 ### Standard Jenkins master deployment